Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 As you may recall from science class, plants receive carbon, hydrogen and oxygen through photosynthesis, thanks to a healthy diet of air, water and sun.
 The remaining required nutrients, nitrogen, phosphorous and potassium are found in soil.

-What many people who are not chemists or biologists forget, though, is these nutrients do not renew in the soil without the addition of fertilizer.
+What many people who are not chemists or biologists forget, though, is these plant nutrients do not renew in the soil without the addition of fertilizer.
 Year after year, plants consume the nutrients present in the soil, and these nutrients eventually need to be replaced.
 Fertilizer helps to bring these essential ingredients back into the equation.

 Each nutrient brings something different to the table.
 Nitrogen is a major component of chlorophyll and is, therefore, an essential part of the photosynthesis process.
 An even balance of nitrogen leads to thicker and taller stems, healthier leaves, colorful flowers and bountiful fruit.
 Nitrogen can also speed up the process of plant growth.